 Interested in finding out how long can red wine go off?
 See how long does red wine last once opened.

 Sparkling wines have 6 to 20 grams per litre of wine (the residual sugar range will be in the 0.6 to 2.0 percent per litre).
 So sparkling wines with the lowest levels are extra dry sparkling wines – think brut.

 Fortified wines can have 150 grams per litre, which means that your favourite Port, Sherry, or Marsala can have as high as 15 percent residual sugar.

 - Semi-dry wine

-Semi-dry wines (off-dry wines) such as Rieslings, White Zinfandel, Chenin Blanc, which contain a trace of residual sugar that remains after the fermentation is completed and most rose wines (semi-sweet ) can have 10-50 grams of sugar per litre.
+Semi-dry wines (off-dry wines) such as Rieslings, White Zinfandel, Chenin Blanc, which contain a trace of residual sugar that remains after the fermentation is completed and most rose wines (semi-sweet ) can have 10-50 grams per litre.

 - How much sugar is in dessert wine?

 A sweet wine is the result of the yeast not eating all the sugar, leaving sugar in the final wine, which is why sweet white wines (8% ABV) have less alcohol than dry reds (14% ABV).
 Dessert wines can have a whopping 200 grams (or more) per litre.

 What does that look like for your recommended daily allowance (RDA)?

 It’s advised that women consume just 6 teaspoons a day, men 9 teaspoons.
 1 teaspoon is the equivalent of 4g of sugar.